impresyjna/ImpressiveNotifications/README.md

 **ImpressiveNotifications** is also available through Swift Package Manager.
 The Swift Package Manager is a tool for automating the distribution of Swift code and is integrated into the swift compiler.

 ## Usage
-Call ``INNotifications.show`` with a type, data structure and customStyle if you want.
+Call ``INNotifications.show`` with a window where it should be shown, type, data structure and customStyle if you want.
 Only type is necessary.

 Built-in notification types are :
 ```.success```